Diese Seite auf Deutsch ansehen.

 With everyting we do we create new ways of living.

 Thanks to the stilwerk online shop, the platform also bridges the gap between the real and digital worlds, enabling customised interior design across all channels.
 An in-house magazine, exciting exhibitions and cultural events round off the concept and make stilwerk a source of inspiration for design aficionados.
-In 2019, the established premium design and lifestyle platform stilwerk added hospitality and co-working to its current portfolio, which spans from destinations of design to retail management and real estate development.
+Since 2019, the established premium design and lifestyle platform stilwerk added hospitality and co-working to its current portfolio, which spans from destinations of design to retail management and real estate development.

 Become part of stilwerk.